apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/contrib/bkjournal/README.txt

  To generate the distribution packages for BK journal, do the following.

-   $ mvn clean install -Pdist -Dtar
+   $ mvn clean package -Pdist

- This will generate a tarball,
+ This will generate a jar with all the dependencies needed by the journal manager,

- target/hadoop-hdfs-bkjournal-<VERSION>.tar.gz
+ target/hadoop-hdfs-bkjournal-<VERSION>.jar

+ Note that the -Pdist part of the build command is important, as otherwise the dependencies would not be packaged in the jar.

 -------------------------------------------------------------------------------
 How do I use the BookKeeper Journal?

- To run a HDFS namenode using BookKeeper as a backend, extract the distribution package on top of hdfs
+ To run a HDFS namenode using BookKeeper as a backend, copy the bkjournal jar, generated above, into the lib directory of hdfs.
+In the standard distribution of HDFS, this is at $HADOOP_HDFS_HOME/share/hadoop/hdfs/lib/

-   cd hadoop-hdfs-<VERSION>/
-   tar --strip-components 1 -zxvf path/to/hadoop-hdfs-bkjournal-<VERSION>.tar.gz
+  cp target/hadoop-hdfs-bkjournal-<VERSION>.jar \
+    $HADOOP_HDFS_HOME/share/hadoop/hdfs/lib/

  Then, in hdfs-site.xml, set the following properties.